mozilla-services/FindMyDevice/README.md

 ## Running:

-GOPATH needs to be set to the root install directory. e.g.
+`GOPATH` needs to be set to the root install directory. e.g.

 ```sh
 $ GOPATH=`pwd` go run main.go
 ```

-## TODO:

-- Add i18n support for display based on request language
-- Add final name
-- Nick's go at layout
-- Add multi-host support for updates.
-    - route updates to connected server?